HZEmpire/HZEmpire.github.io/_pages/about.md

 My research interests include Machine Learning, Computer Vision, and Reinforcement Learning related topics.
 In addition, I have a strong passion for photography, welcome to visit my <a href="https://hzempire.github.io/PhotoGallery/index.html">Photo Gallery</a>.
 <br>
 <br>
-<b>I'm looking for research opportunities in the Machine Learning field.
-And I'm also seeking for 2025 summer industrial internship opportunities in related fields.</b> Feel free to contact me if you have any relevant opportunities or suggestions.
+I'm looking for <b>research opportunities</b> in the <b>Machine Learning</b> field.
+And I'm also seeking for <b>2025 summer industrial internship opportunities</b> in related fields.
+Feel free to contact me if you have any relevant opportunities or suggestions.

 ## Publications
 <div style="display:inline-block; border:2px; margin:10px;">